 The joint partnership with Western Kentucky University provides access to a full-range of student services and activities.
 As an enrolled medical student at UK College of Medicine – Bowling Green Campus, students will be automatically enrolled as graduate students at WKU.
 They will have the opportunity to achieve an additional combined degree as a Master of Public Health or Master of Business Administration.
 There are other certificate programs available for the right individuals in Financial Planning, Organizational leadership, Autism Spectrum Disorders, as well as others.

 An Early Assurance Program has been established for those college aged students who have completed at least 60 credit hours applicable to a degree, either earned or in progress, including: two semesters of major coursework in biological sciences, with laboratories; three semesters of major coursework in chemistry, including organic chemistry, with laboratories; and two semesters of college English and/or communications.
 A minimum GPA of 3.6 in both science coursework and an overall GPA of 3.5 is required as well as an ACT composite score of 28 or higher.
-Currently, this program is available to students of Western Kentucky University (and the Gatton Academy), Murray State University, Kentucky Wesleyan University, and Campbellsville University.
+Currently, this program is available to students of Western Kentucky University (and the Gatton Academy), Murray State University, Kentucky Wesleyan University, Lindsey Wilson College and Campbellsville University.